DataDog/storedog/services/frontend/README.md

 **Configuration**
 The frontend service is configured to use the [Datadog RUM](https://docs.datadoghq.com/real_user_monitoring/) agent.
 The agent is configured in the `_app.tsx` file.

-TODO: Update RUM version in repo
+TODO: Update RUM version in repo and add otel (https://docs.datadoghq.com/real_user_monitoring/connect_rum_and_traces/?tab=browserrum#opentelemetry-support)

 **Global Context**
 Every session to the application randomly selects a user from a list of users in the `/site/config/user_data.json` file to enrich RUM session data with user information.